US will allow Ukraine to use American antipersonnel land mines against Russian forces

-KYIV, Ukraine — (AP) — The Biden administration will allow Ukraine to use American-supplied antipersonnel land mines to help it slow Russia's battlefield progress in the war, the U.S. defense secretary said Wednesday, in Washington's second major policy shift in a week after its decision to let Ukraine strike targets on Russian soil with longer-range U.S.-made missiles.
+KYIV, Ukraine — (AP) — The Biden administration will allow Ukraine to use American-supplied antipersonnel land mines to help it slow Russia's battlefield progress in the war, the U.S. defense secretary said Wednesday, marking Washington's second major policy shift in days after it decided to let Ukraine strike targets on Russian soil with longer-range U.S.-made missiles.

 The war, which reached its 1,000-day milestone on Tuesday, has largely been going Russia's way in recent months.
 Russia's bigger army is slowly pushing Ukraine's outnumbered army backward in the eastern Donetsk region, while Ukrainian civilians have repeatedly been clobbered by Russian drones and missiles often fired from inside Russia.